Pramod Mahajan: 2003 and 2004 elections

-Assassination
+Death

 On the morning of 22 April 2006, Mahajan's estranged younger brother, Pravin shot him with his licensed .32 Browning pistol inside the former's apartment in Mumbai following a dispute.
 Four bullets were fired.
 Mahajan was taken to the Hinduja Hospital where he was operated upon.
 Liver specialist Mohamed Re [sic] flew in from London to treat him.
 After struggling for his life for 13 days, Mahajan suffered from a cardiac arrest and died on 3 May 2006 at 16:10.
 He was given a state funeral at the Shivaji Park crematorium in Dadar, Mumbai on 4 May 2006.

+Aftermath

 Pravin surrendered at the Worli Police Station in Mumbai after the shooting.
 The police claimed that it was a premeditated attack born out of resentment built up over a long time.
 Pravin accused his brother of "ignoring and humiliating him, and not giving him his due".
 He also felt neglected and suffered from an inferiority complex because he was the poorer younger brother of a much famous elder brother.
 Pravin was charged with murder under Sec.
 302 of the Indian Penal Code (IPC).
 However, Pravin told the court that he had not fired the bullets at his brother.
 On 18 December 2007, Pravin was sentenced to life imprisonment.
 Pravin died on 3 March 2010 due to brain haemorrhage.
 He was on parole when he suffered the stroke and was hospitalised.